OfficeDev/teams-toolkit/packages/fx-core/templates/core/v3Migration/migrationReport.md

 There's no immediate action required from you.
 This part illustrates what's changed to your development flow.

-1. You need to sync `.env/.env.{env}` files between different machine manually.
-All the these files will be gitignored by default.
+1. You need to sync `.env/.env.{env}` files between different machines manually.
+All these files will be gitignored by default.
 [Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#environment-management)
 2. You need to take some manual steps when creating new environments for your old project.
 [Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#environment-management)
 3. You need to manually update `.vscode/launch.json` when launch your app for a certain environment.
 [Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#launch-your-app)
 4. You need to provide values to `APIM__PUBLISHEREMAIL` and `APIM__PUBLISHERNAME` environment variable if your current project uses APIM.
 [Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#provision-apim-service)